-- roles in the Singapore Police Force (SPF), Ministry of Manpower as well as in the private sector.
-Prior to his NTUC appointment, he was Senior Vice President, Investments, of Kestrel Capital Pte Ltd. Mr Choo was awarded the SPF Overseas Merit Scholarship in 1997 to read Economics and Social Sciences at the University of Chicago. - (iv) Ms Susan Kong Yim Pui is a Non-Independent Non-Executive Director of the Company.
+- Singapore's first pre-tertiary specialised arts school.
+Ms Lee is an Independent Director of NUS America Foundation, Inc., a tax-exempt public charity in the United States of America, and was a member of the Finance and Investment Committee of the Singapore Island Country Club from 5 October 2021 to 29 September 2023.
+Ms Lee was the Director of Operations in the Development Office of the National University of Singapore from May 2012 to August 2017.
+Prior to this appointment, Ms Lee was the Finance Director of Lum Chang Holdings Ltd and L.C.
+Development Ltd (now known as AF Global Limited), both public companies which are listed on the Singapore Exchange.
+She was responsible for the finance and corporate affairs of the two listed companies covering all financial matters, corporate governance, tax, legal, corporate communications and internal audit for more than 20 years.
+Ms Lee holds a Bachelor of Accountancy (Hons) from the then University of Singapore.
+She is a Fellow Member of the Institute of Singapore Chartered Accountants and a member of the Institute of Directors in Singapore. - Ms Susan Kong Yim Pui is a Non-Independent NED of the Company.
 She is a member of the ARC, the NRC, and the TIC.
 Ms Kong was appointed an Independent Non-Executive Director of ComfortDelGro, the Company's parent company, with effect from 1 January 2023, when she was re-designated a Non-Independent Non-Executive Director of the Company and also stepped down as Chairperson of the NRC but remained a member.
 She has an LLB (Hons) from the National University of Singapore and has been a practising lawyer for more than thirty (30) years and is recognised as a leading practitioner in the areas of Banking and Finance, Real Estate, Mergers and Acquisitions and Capital Markets.
 Ms Kong is the founder of Q.E.D.
 Law Corporation.
 In her practice, she has advised listed companies and financial institutions on corporate governance and compliance issues.
-Ms Kong is a Non-Independent Non-Executive Director of SBS Transit, the Chairperson of Singapore Tyler Print Institute and a Director of HealthServe Limited.
-Ms Kong has also been a Director of Surbana Corporation Private Limited and UOB Radanasin Bank Public Company Limited in Thailand for more than nine (9) years. - Dr Tan Kim Siew is an Independent Non-Executive Director of the Company.
+Ms Kong is also a Director of HealthServe Limited.
+Ms Kong was a Director of Surbana Corporation Private Limited and UOB Radanasin Bank Public Company Limited in Thailand before it was reorganised as UOB Thailand. - (iii) Dr Tan Kim Siew is an Independent NED of the Company.
 He is a member of both the ARC and the NRC.
-He is also the Chairman and an Independent Non-Executive Director of VICOM.
+He is also the Chairman and an Independent NED of VICOM.
 Dr Tan is presently a Senior Consultant in the Ministry of Finance.
 From 2012 to 2014, Dr Tan served as the Commissioner of Inland Revenue.
 Prior to this appointment, Dr Tan was the Permanent Secretary (Defence Development) of the Ministry of Defence from 2003 to 2012.
-He had also held other appointments in the public service, including Chief Executive Officer of the Urban Redevelopment Authority, Deputy Secretary in the Ministry of Finance and in the Ministry of National Development, Chairman of the Defence Science and Technology Agency, and Chairman of the DSO National Laboratories.
+He had also held other appointments in public service, including Chief Executive Officer of the Urban Redevelopment Authority, Deputy Secretary in the Ministry of Finance and in the Ministry of National Development, Chairman of the Defence Science and Technology Agency, and Chairman of the DSO National Laboratories.
 Dr Tan was awarded the Public Administration Medal (Silver) (Military) in 1990, the Public Administration Medal (Silver) in 1996, the Public Administration Medal (Gold) in 2001 and the Long Service Medal in 2003 by the President of the Republic of Singapore.
 Dr Tan holds a Bachelor of Arts (Honours) (Engineering Tripos) with Distinction in Electronics Engineering and Doctor of Philosophy (Engineering) from the University of Cambridge, United Kingdom.